What used cars tell us about the risk of too much inflation hitting the economy

 It’s a big bet — one that pits the hope that the American economy can rapidly return to full strength against the risk that the economy will overheat and the Fed will have to quickly raise interest rates, causing a new recession.

 After zooming higher last year, the price of used cars has fallen a bit from its late-summer peak.
-Similar stories go for other goods and services: home values soared over the past year, but rent has come down.
-The cost of food jumped, but the price of clothing fell.
+Similar stories go for other goods and services: home values soared, while rent in some big cities fell.
+The cost of food jumped, but the price of clothing declined.

 “Inflation is actually a very complicated beast, and I think you’re going to hear, over the next 12 months, Jay Powell reference a lot of different prices,” said Skanda Amarnath, research director at Employ America, a left-leaning think tank that advocates for the Fed to let the economy run hot.
 “There’s the health care dynamic, used cars dynamic, airfare dynamic, lodging dynamic and apparel dynamic.
 And all these things work in different directions.”